zipcode/dancer/README.md

 each class and no DOM node should have two of these classes at the same time.
 You can use the lifecycle methods to react when the underlying web app creates something.

+## Other callbacks
+* `attribute` fires with the name of an attribute and its new value, if an attribute is changed.

+The class attribute is currently filtered out, as is `dancerid`.

 ## Watching a subtree
 ```